borahbinod/Movement-Agriculture-Seed.dispersal/project_documentation.md

 ## Project Overview

 This project investigates how agricultural landscapes influence animal movement and the resulting seed dispersal patterns.
-Using simulated landscapes and individual-based movement models, the project evaluates how varying levels of agricultural cover affect movement trajectories and seed deposition across landscapes.
+Using simulated landscapes and individual-based movement models, the project evaluates how varying levels of riparian forest cover and fragmentation affect individual movement trajectories and behavior, and seed deposition across landscapes.

 ### Objectives

-1. Simulate landscapes with varying agricultural cover.
+1. Simulate landscapes with varying forest cover and fragmentation.
-2. Simulate movement of seed-dispersing birds across landscapes.
+2. Simulate the movement of seed-dispersing birds across landscapes, accounting for their habitat preferences as well as propensity to travel or forage/rest in different habitats.
-3. Quantify resulting seed dispersal patterns.
+3. Simulate seed depositions resulting from movement and quantify resulting seed dispersal patterns.
-4. Evaluate how agricultural expansion alters dispersal processes.
+4. Evaluate how forest loss and fragmentation alter dispersal processes.

 ---